 -

-499 individuals were housed through HFS during Fiscal Year 2022Homeless Family Services (HFS) provides case management to veterans, individuals, and families experiencing homelessness.
-During FY22, HFS launched the Intensive Case Management team, housing 310 households in Alaska
+439Homeless Family Services (HFS) provides case management to veterans, individuals, and families experiencing homelessness.
+The program housed 224 households in Alaska

 -